bdeetz/razor-server/CCDC_README.md

 ## Configuring the bootstrap
 Bootstrap of the CCDC provisioning configuration is defined in `ccdc_bootstrap.sh`.
 When the container starts for the first time, it will copy the bootstrap script to your container's `repo-store` volume mount point on the container host.
 That path is defined as `/mnt/repo-store/` in this document.

-This script is executed after the razor service is fully up.
+The `ccdc_bootstrap.sh` script is executed after the razor service is fully up every time the container is restarted.
+As a result, updating `/mnt/repo-store/ccdc_bootstrap.sh` then executing `systemctl restart puppet-razor` on the container host will result in newly defined configuration objects being created.